 I transfer the tea leaves into a glass jar and let the lid partially closed and let it sit at room temperature for 3 days

-After 3 days, I put the laphet in a food processor along with garlic, ginger, chili flakes, and pinch of salt.
+After 3 days, I put the laphet in a food processor along with garlic, ginger, chili flakes, lime juice, and pinch of salt.
 Give it a whirl in a food processor until the leaves are finely chopped.
 While the food processor is going, slowly add in the oil.
 Secure the lid on the jar and place this in the refrigerator for another 3 days so the leaves have time to "pickle" with the other ingredients and for more intense flavor

 The laphet dressing is ready to be used for laphet thoke